 Kirsten Doehler received her Ph.D. in Statistics from North Carolina State University and joined the Elon faculty in 2008.
 Her academic interests include nonparametric statistics, survival analysis, statistical consulting, statistics education, and attitudes toward statistics.
-She is originally from Rochester, New York but has lived in North Carolina for over a decade.
-She very much enjoys spending time with her husband and children.
-Although she is not as passionate about running as she used to be, she still goes jogging somewhat regularly and hopes to some day run another marathon.
+She is originally from Rochester, New York but has lived in North Carolina since graduating from college.
+Kirsten ("Kirstie") very much enjoys spending time with her children and husband.
+She is also an avid runner and has registered for the Thunder Road Marathon in November, 2014.

 Please visit Kirsten Doehler's professional Web site to view more information and a full CV.

 Forest Hill --> Harvey Newlin --> Broadview --> Sellar's Gunn --> Cummings -->